Physics prospects with the second oscillation maximum at Deep Underground Neutrino Experiment: Analysis procedure

 In order to understand the features of the sensitivity plots (considering the true hierarchy as NH or IH), we give a statistical definition of $\chi^2$ as follows~\cite{Masud:2016gcl}.

-where the true hierachy is taken to be NH. $N_{NH}^{i,j}$ and $N_{IH}^{i,j}$ are the number of NH and IH events in the $\{i,j\}$-th bin respectively.
+where the true hierarchy is taken to be NH. $N_{NH}^{i,j}$ and $N_{IH}^{i,j}$ are the number of NH and IH events in the $\{i,j\}$-th bin respectively.
 The index $i$ corresponds to energy bins ($i=1 \to x$, the number of bins depends upon the particular experiment under consideration.
 For the case of \dune, there are 64 bins of width 125 MeV in $0-8$ GeV and 7 unequal bins in $8-20 $ GeV. $j$ is being summed over the neutrino and anti-neutrino contribution.

 The $\chi^2$ is computed as given in Eq.~\ref{chisq_mh} for a given set of true values by minimizing over the test parameters and this procedure is repeated for all possible true values listed in Table~\ref{tab:parameters}.
 The shape of the sensitivity curves can be explained using analytic form of probabilities~\cite{Masud:2016bvp,Masud:2016gcl}. \\

 {\bf{Sensitivity to the octant of $\theta_{23}$ :-}} It is important to determine the value of $\sin^2 \tc$ with sufficient precision to determine the octant of $\tc$.
 A combination of $\nu_e$ appearance (which is sensitive to $\sin ^2 \tc$) and $\nu_\mu$ disappearance (sensitive to $\sin^2 2 \tc$) measurements would allow us to probe both maximal mixing and the octant of $\tc$.
 The $\Delta \chi^2$ is defined as~\cite{Acciarri:2015uup}